ULT1M4T3CK/image-galery/README.md

 - Click the "Autoplay" button to start automatic slideshow
 - Click "Pause" to stop the slideshow
 - The slideshow changes images every 4 seconds

+### Admin Access
+- Click "Manage Gallery" to access admin features
+- Enter the admin password: `portugal2024`
+- Use the eye icon to toggle password visibility
+- Press Enter or click "Access Gallery" to proceed

 ## File Structure